hyunkyu-Park/MINI_instagram/README.md

 This experience underscored the importance of comprehending the logic and functions employed in any code, irrespective of one's familiarity with it.
 I gleaned the lesson that it is imperative to document and understand the overall logic of a codebase before deploying it.

+## User experience improvement -- user feedback 7

+Situation: When the user name is long, the user name in the post is displayed vertically, making it difficult to read.

+## User experience improvement -- user feedback 8

+Situation: Errors related to account creation are only displayed as 'existing username'.

+## User experience improvement -- user feedback 9

+Situation: Set up HTTPS and configure the cookie secure attribute.

+## User experience improvement -- user feedback 10

+Situation: secure realted issue - Verify input sanitization.

 ##